cspablocortez/cli-spelling-bee/README.md

 ## Gameplay

-To run a command, prepend a colon to the words at the prompt.
+To run a command, prepend a colon to the word at the prompt.
 For example:

 ```
       CLI Spelling Bee